tillitis/tillitis-key1/doc/quickstart.md

-This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash of the Tillitis Key 1 USB device.
+This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash memory of the Tillitis Key 1 USB device.

 The Tillitis Key 1 kit includes:

-- Tillitis Key 1 USB device, marked MTA1-USB V1
+- Tillitis Key 1 USB stick with USB-C plug, marked MTA1-USB V1
-- Programmer board based on Raspberry Pi Pico, with a white device holder/jig
+- Programmer board based on Raspberry Pi Pico, with a white holder/jig
-- USB-cable with micro-B plug, for connecting the programmer to computer
+- USB cable with micro-B plug, for connecting the programmer to computer
-- USB-C cable
+- USB-C extension cable
 - USB-C to USB-A adapter

 # Programming FPGA bitstream and firmware onto Tillitis Key 1

-Connect the programmer to the computer using the mentioned cable.
-It is convenient to connect the USB device to the USB-C cable, and then connect the cable to the computer.
-The latter using the USB-C-to-A, if needed.
+Connect the programmer to the computer using the USB cable with micro-B plug.

-`lsusb` should list two new devies: `cafe:4004 Blinkinlabs ICE40 programmer` and `1207:8887 Tillitis MTA1-USB-V1`.

-The USB device is then placed correctly in the programming jig, and the hatch closed.
-The USB device can remain in the jig during repeated programming and testing cycles.
-The jig has a cutout to allow for touching next to the LED where the touch sensor is located.
+Place the Tillitis Key 1 (the USB stick) correctly in the programming jig and close the hatch.

+The USB stick can remain in the jig during repeated development, programming and testing cycles.
+The USB stick should then be connected to the computer using the provided USB-C cable (use the USB-C-to-A adapter if needed).
+Note that connecting the USB stick to the computer is not required for programming it.
+For this purpose, the jig also has a cutout to allow touching where the touch sensor is located, next to the LED.

+On Linux, `lsusb` should list the connected programmer as `cafe:4004 Blinkinlabs ICE40 programmer`.
+If the USB stick is also connected it shows up as `1207:8887 Tillitis MTA1-USB-V1`.

 To install the software needed for building and programming, please refer to [toolchain_setup.md](toolchain_setup.md).

-You are now ready to generate the FPGA bitstream including the standard firmware, and program the flash on the connected USB device.
-This should be run as your regular non-root user, but the the programming is done (in the Makefile) with `sudo tillitis-iceprog` (so sudo is expected be set up).
+You are now ready to generate the FPGA bitstream (including building the standard firmware) and program it onto the flash memory of the USB stick.
+The following should be run as your regular non-root user, but the programming is currently done using `sudo` (so sudo is expected to be set up for your user; the Makefile runs `sudo tillitis-iceprog …`).

 ```
 $ git clone https://github.com/tillitis/tillitis-key1